 AllOne Health Unveils New Brand with Expanded Whole Health Solutions

-Wilkes-Barre, PA, Aug.
-09, 2023 (GLOBE NEWSWIRE) -- AllOne Health, a premier provider of mental health and EAP benefits, unveils a refreshed brand and bold vision, as “your one solution for whole health.”
+August 9, 2023 (Wilkes-Barre, PA)–AllOne Health, a premier provider of mental health and EAP benefits, unveils a refreshed brand and bold vision, as “your one solution for whole health.”
 Evolving beyond traditional Employee Assistance Programs (EAPs), AllOne Health offers expansive whole health solutions, with a new suite of services designed to strengthen mental health, transform physical health, build financial wellness, and help people and organizations unleash their full potential.

 “Mental health is a top priority, and organizations are looking for faster and smarter solutions,” says Keith Wasley, President and CEO of AllOne Health.
 “We are ready to respond with whole health support, improved access to care, and solutions for what matters most right now.”